olistarri/hugb-group-5/docs/sprint4/sprint4_decision_proto.md

 Bókun á að virka svona:
 Velja fyrst barber, svo service þar sem barberar geta átt mismunandi services, og mismunandi verð.

+As usual the tasks were divided as such

+- UI: Andri and Kári
+- Backend: Sindri and Ólafur
+- Tests: Ragnar and Arnar

+# 14/10/2022 Work day
+Sindri started by adding rescheduleing functionality to the backend.
+This included making a PATCH endpoint for appointments, which would serve as a way to cancel and reschedule appointments.
+We then worked on the UI, changing the JS code to use the PATCH endpoint instead of the DELETE one.

+We then setup a notificaiton system which would show users notifications about cancelled appointments that needed to be rescheduled.

+# 15/10/2022
+We added an endpoint and a database to keep track of barber holidays.

+We then implemented a backend check which doesn't allow bookings on those days.

+If a booking already exists on holidays, they will be marked for rescheduling.

+# 16/10/2022 Third group meeting in sprint 4
+We made some UI changes to history and the Barber Dashboard to accomodate the rescheduling of appointments and their cancellation.

+We also added a flag to each appointment that had been cancelled to allow users to see it more clearly.

+After all that we did a code review and implemented changes in response.